dmytro-parfenov/media-providers/README.md

-A single-page application that enables the user to find content that are available on different media platforms.
+A single-page application that allows to search content that are available on different media platforms.